sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

     pkgin install openssh

-###Installing from the CD (Only if you were not able to install openssh with pkgin, ftp error/no internet etc)
+**Method 2, using installation iso as a source (Internet not required)**

 Many packages are available directly from the CD.
 This can be helpful in some circumstances, and is generally faster than downloading from the online repository.
 To install packages from the CD, you can use pkgin\_cd.
 This command uses the CD-ROM as the package repository.
 It is a wrapper for pkgin and therefore supports the same commands.

-To begin using pkgin\_cd:

-While your virtual image is running you can attach your iso disk to minix.To do so please click on the Devices menu that you see in the VitualBox window.
+While your virtual image is running you can attach your iso disk to minix.To do so please click on the Devices menu that you see in the VitualBox window, select the minix installation iso and load it.

-Now select the iso.

 To install openssh type,

     pkgin_cd install openssh

+**Starting SSh daemon**

+When you have successfully installed openssh start the ssh daemon in minix type(start ssh will create keys for you),

+    sh /usr/pkg/etc/rc.d/sshd start

-###Make sure that ssh daemon is running type,
+Make sure that ssh daemon is running in minix type,

     ps -ax | grep ssh

 ###Now come back to Linux Terminal (host terminal)

-Check if ssh is running in your host machine type,
+Check if ssh is running in your host machine,

     ps aux | grep ssh

-if not please install and enable ssh
+if not please install and enable ssh(depends on your distro)

 Ubuntu / Debian users